Funding

 KIMEP in Kazakhstan offers a range of assistance for their programs.

 GI Bill can be used for to obtain a degree at approved institutions abroad.
 Preparatory language studies, if needed for entry into degree studies, are not eligible for coverage with the GI Bill.
-(Info on use of GI Bill for regular study abroad below in Section III).

 Melik-Bakhshyan Scholarships award up to three scholarships for eligible applicants to learn Armenian in Yerevan.